Change your default Apple Pay card on Apple Watch and make it rain

 Select a new card to be your default.

-You can also change your default payment method in the iOS Wallet.
+You can also change your default payment method in the Wallet app on your iPhone:

 - Open the Wallet app on your iPhone.